Love was born Juanita Horton in September 10, 1898 in Midland. She attended

 then to Hollywood, California.

-On actor Tom Mix's recommendation that she "get into pictures",
+When actor Tom Mix's recommended she "get into pictures",

 Love's mother sent her to Biograph Studios, where she met pioneering